...

 To end, we have collected some additional articles and guides from Legal Expert.
 The information that is contained within could be beneficial to your claim.
 Feel free to have a look through them.

-Additionally, we have gathered some external resources for you to have a read-through.
+Additionally, we have compiled some external resources for you to review.

 Lastly, if you need any more information on a data breach via Dropbox, why not contact us today?
 Above are the contact details you can use to get in touch with us.